-Exams and Project are typically worth 100 pts each (~ 75% of the total points).
-Homework and quizzes from 5-10 pts (~ 25% of the total points).
+Exams and Project are typically worth 100 points each (~ 75% of the total points).
+Homework and quizzes from earn 5-10 points (~ 25% of the total points).
 Assuming that 2 exams, one project, and 10 homework assignments are given, this will mean a total possible of 400 points can be accumulated.
 The student grade will be calculated as follows: